isyuricunha/yuricunha/content/posts/2021-05-20-cli-tool-version-complications.md

 ---
 title: CLI tool version complications
-author: Dachary Carey
+author: Yuri Cunha
 layout: post
 description: In which I attempt to debug a CLI thing and find out I made an assumption.
 date: 2021-05-20 15:01:35 +0300
 url: /2021/05/20/cli-tool-version-complications/
 image: /images/cli-version-hero.jpg
 tags: [Coding]
 ---

 I've been playing around with different versions of the `realm-cli` for some documentation projects.
 That means installing and uninstalling various versions via NPM.
 I kept getting tripped up on this complication so I'm documenting it here in case other folks find it helpful.

 ## NPM uninstall

 Using `npm uninstall` is simple, right?
 Just run it with the name of the package you want to uninstall, and maybe pass a few flags like `-g` if needed, and the package is gone.

 So here's what my command line looked like today: